Need to know

 How to find the best deal on your health insurance

-CHOICE health insurance expert Uta Mihm recommends checking to see if you can get a better deal on your health insurance at least once every 12 months, or any time you get a letter from your fund about an increase to your premium.
+CHOICE insurance expert Mark Blades recommends checking to see if you can get a better deal on your health insurance at least once every 12 months, or any time you get a letter from your fund about an increase to your premium.

-"It takes just five minutes and can save you hundreds, or even thousands," she says.
+"It takes just five minutes and can save you hundreds, or even thousands," he says.

-"The CHOICE health insurance finder is the best place to compare prices as we cover the most funds and we're the only nonprofit consumer advocate comparison site.
-Commercial sites are not independent and only show you their signed-up paying insurers' policies."
+"The CHOICE health insurance comparison is the best place to compare prices as we cover the most funds and we're the only nonprofit consumer advocate comparison site.
+Commercial sites are not independent and prioritise the insurers' policies they receive commission from when they recommend options for you."

-The same cover with a different insurer can often be hundreds of dollars cheaper
+The same cover with a different insurer could be thousands of dollars cheaper

-When comparing prices, either on a comparison site or through your own research, Uta advises that you make sure you're comparing apples with apples by selecting the correct level of rebate you're getting from the government and the same excess.
+When comparing prices, either on a comparison site or through your own research, Mark says you should make sure you're comparing apples with apples by selecting the correct level of rebate you're getting from the government and the same excess.

-"The same cover with a different insurer can often be hundreds of dollars cheaper," she says.
+"The same cover with a different insurer could be thousands of dollars cheaper," he says.

 The most expensive Gold policies in Australia